difx/difx/sites/Haystack/ehtc/Readme-Cycle7.txt

 # paste ### lines here -- these are the jobs missing plots or antabs --
 # ideally these should be investigated and resolved.

+# now review PolConvert progress by job:
+summarizePolconvertLogs.py -s -c -g 0.5 -b 0.8
+# The -g and -b values set thresholds for
+# the line between good/poor and poor/bad; the defaults (0.3 and 0.6)
+# are really only likely to get you 'good' for a realy bright source
+# (e.g. 3C279) as these are fringes of a single channel.
+#
+# Generate a list of some of the questionable cases to look at; paste it here:
+summarizePolconvertLogs.py -s -g 0.5 -b 0.8 |\
+grep -v good:[34] | awk '{print "### doyhhmm=" $3, "#",$2,$5,$4}'
-# Examine some of the 4fit fringes on questionable cases with
+# and examine some of the 4fit fringes on questionable cases
+# (using doyhhmm=.. from above, or other cases as you like) with:
 fplot $ers-*-4fit.$expn.save/$doyhhmm/A[^A].B.*
+#   doyhhmm=doy-hhmm # replace job/qual/target with sort comments

-# if comparisons are available (with previous releases)
+# if comparisons are available (with previous releases or iterations)
 compare-baselines-v6.pl -n 10000 -m 10 -f -x AL \
     -a ...4fit.$expn.save/*.alist -b ...4fit.$expn.save/*.alist